The sons of "El Chapo" Guzmán equip Sinaloa's school with screens, uniforms

 It was initially reported that Ovidio Guzmán López, 29, had been detained by Mexican security forces, but his release was later learned amidst total confusion about what happened and kept the country on edge for hours.

-According to Alfonso Durazo, Mexico's Secretary of Public Security, 30 elements of the National Guard and the Secretary of National Defense (Sedena) were assaulted from a home while carrying out a routine patrol.
+According to Alfonso Durazo, Mexico's Secretary of Public Security, 30 elements of the National Guard and the Secretary of National Defense (Sedena) were assaulted from home while carrying out a routine patrol.

 In responding to the aggression and taking control of the home, Durazo said, four people were found, including Ovidio Guzmán.
 This led to a confrontation and the eruption of violent actions in different parts of the city.
 In order to safeguard the integrity of Culiacan society, security cabinet officials agreed to suspend these actions.